BillJr99/Ursinus-CSPedagogy/_pages/Labs/lab-unplugged.md

     - Understand the principles of CS Unplugged and kinesthetic learning
     - Design a lesson plan incorporating CS Unplugged activities
     - Reflect on the importance of hands-on, kinesthetic learning in computer science education

+  - weight: 25
+    description: "Clarity of Learning Objectives"
+    preemerging: "Learning objectives are missing or unclear."
+    beginning: "Learning objectives are present but lack specificity or alignment with the chosen computing concept."
+    progressing: "Learning objectives are clear and somewhat aligned with the chosen computing concept."
+    proficient: "Learning objectives are clear, specific, and well-aligned with the chosen computing concept."
+  - weight: 25
+    description: "Alignment of Activity to Concept"
+    preemerging: "Activity lacks alignment with the chosen computing concept."
+    beginning: "Activity shows minimal alignment with the chosen computing concept."
+    progressing: "Activity shows good alignment with the chosen computing concept but may lack depth."
+    proficient: "Activity shows excellent alignment with the chosen computing concept, demonstrating thoughtful integration."
+  - weight: 25
+    description: "Creativity and Engagement Potential of the Activity"
+    preemerging: "Activity lacks creativity and is unlikely to engage students."
+    beginning: "Activity shows some creativity but may not fully engage all students."
+    progressing: "Activity is creative and likely to engage most students."
+    proficient: "Activity is highly creative and designed to engage all students through movement and hands-on participation."
+  - weight: 25
+    description: "Completeness and Clarity of Lesson Plan, Depth of Reflection"
+    preemerging: "Lesson plan is incomplete or unclear; reflection lacks depth."
+    beginning: "Lesson plan is mostly complete but may lack clarity; reflection shows some depth but may be superficial."
+    progressing: "Lesson plan is complete and mostly clear; reflection shows good depth and application of course principles."
+    proficient: "Lesson plan is complete, clear, and well-organized; reflection is insightful, demonstrating deep understanding and application of course principles."

   readings:
     - rlink: "https://www.csunplugged.org/en/"